blockworks-foundation/mango-v4/README.md

 Devnet deployment - m43thNJ58XCjL798ZSq6JGAG1BnWskhdq5or6kcnfsD

-I have cleand up and renamed the scripts, for testing latest program changes while developing, just run below form any branch, these set of scripts should more or less always work, bump up GROUP_NUM if you unsure if previous GROUP_NUM is not cleanly closed or setup with older program code
+For testing latest program changes while developing, just run below scripts in given order form any branch, these set of scripts should more or less always work, bump up GROUP_NUM if you unsure if previous GROUP_NUM has not been cleanly closed or setup with older program code

 ```
 ./release-to-devnet.sh